csc301-2023-fall/project-24-ontario-parks-T/readme.md

 2. **Build and Run the Docker Containers:**
    `docker-compose up -d`
    * This command will automatically compose the required Docker images and run the containers in detached mode
-   * for local host testing, you need to change frontend/d3/frontend/src/components/config.jsx's global variable about host address to "localhost:3000" and "localhost:8000"
+   * for local host testing, you need to change global variables in frontend/d3/frontend/src/components/config.jsx about host address to "localhost:3000" and "localhost:8000"
 3. **Access the Application:**
      * Once the containers are up and running, you can access the application by navigating to http://localhost:3000/admin/login in your web browser